Children's Literature Legacy Award

 The Children's Literature Legacy Award (formerly the Laura Ingalls Wilder Medal or Wilder Award) is a prize awarded by the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), to writers or illustrators of children's books published in the United States who have, over a period of years, made substantial and lasting contributions to children's literature.
 The bronze medal prize was originally named after its first winner, twentieth-century American author Laura Ingalls Wilder, before being renamed in 2018.

 Originally, the Laura Ingalls Wilder Medal was awarded every five years, awarding six prizes between 1955 and 1980.
 From 1980 to 2001 it was awarded every three years, awarding seven prizes.
 From 2001 to 2015 it was awarded every two years.
 It is now awarded annually.
-The most recent author to receive the award was Carole Boston Weatherford in 2025.
+The most recent author to receive the award was Candace Fleming in 2026.